“Dead” trees are actually full of life

-Hundreds of native birds, mammals, amphibians, reptiles, and nearly all fish – because of the beneficial effect of snags on watersheds – benefit from snags for food, nesting, or shelter.
+Hundreds of species of birds, mammals, amphibians, reptiles and fish benefit from snags for food, nesting or shelter!

 Snags are homes

 Only 30 bird species are capable of making their own nest cavities in trees.
 The pileated woodpecker is a famous example.
-Another 80 animal species – like fishers – depend upon previously excavated or natural tree holes for their nests.
-Some, like wolverines, count on deep drifts piled around natural obstructions like dead tree trunks to dig their deep dens in winter.
+Another 80 animal species, like fishers, depend upon previously-excavated or natural tree holes for their nests.
+Some, like wolverines, count on deep drifts piled around natural obstructions like dead tree trunks to dig their dens in winter.

-The insulation of a tree trunk home allows wildlife to survive high summer and low winter temperature extremes.
-Tree cavities and loose bark are used by many animals to store their food supplies, while insects living in dead wood eat thousands of forest pests which can harm living trees.
+The insulation of a tree-trunk home allows wildlife to survive high summer and low winter temperature extremes.
+Tree cavities and loose bark are used by many animals to store their food supplies, while insects living inside the dead wood eat thousands of forest pests, which can harm living trees.
 Woodpeckers and creepers feast on the wood-eating insects and provide “sawdust” for ants to process.
 Deer and mountain caribou eat the lichen growing on the trunks.

 When they eventually fall into or near water and wetlands, fish and amphibians hide under and around dead wood.
 This aquatic “structure” provides important shelter for juvenile salmon, steelhead, char and trout.
 Without woody debris in our rivers and streams, these watersheds can’t provide adequate habitat for many native fish species.

-Whether created through natural processes or active forest restoration, standing and down dead wood play an important role on the landscape.
+Whether created through natural processes or active forest restoration, standing or down, dead wood plays an important role on the landscape.

-We are working with partners to increase awareness of the importance of snags, and ensure that forest management policies on our public lands protect the values they offer.
-Three national forests in Washington—the Okanogan-Wenatchee, Umatilla and Colville National Forests (click here to see a map of acreage open to snag felling in Washington) – currently allow the felling of snags on portions of their lands for firewood unless there are active cavity nests in the tree.
+We are working with partners to increase awareness of the importance of snags, and ensure forest management policies on our public lands protect the values they offer.
+Three national forests in Washington—the Okanogan-Wenatchee, Umatilla and Colville National Forests —currently allow the felling of snags on portions of their lands for firewood unless there are active cavity nests in the tree.

-Firewood cutting and snag felling is also already restricted in wilderness and some sensitive areas.
+Firewood cutting and snag felling is already restricted in wilderness and some sensitive areas.
 A firewood gathering guide from Okanogan-Wenatchee National Forest can be found here.
-The Okanogan-Wenatchee and other national forests also provide special firewood collection zones.
-Often these are small trees left behind or piled up after forest thinning and stand reduction projects.
+The Okanogan-Wenatchee and other national forests also provide special firewood-collection zones.
+Often, these are small trees left behind or piled up after forest thinning and stand-reduction projects.